Ian K. Smith

 Ian K. Smith (born July 15, 1969) is an American physician, author and television host best known for hosting The Doctors.
 In 2007, he launched the 50 Million Pound Challenge, a national weight loss initiative sponsored by CVS Pharmacy and State Farm.

 He has also made appearances on VH1's Celebrity Fit Club series, The View, and as a correspondent for NBC News.
 He is also the host of HealthWatch with Dr. Ian Smith, a daily news feature.
 Smith has authored a number of books related to health and weight loss, as well as three crime novels.

 Education

-Smith and his twin brother Dana, natives of Danbury, Connecticut, graduated from Immaculate High School (Danbury).
+Smith and his twin brother Dana, natives of Danbury, Connecticut, graduated from Immaculate High School.
 Ian received a Bachelor of Arts from Harvard College in 1992, and a Masters in Science Education from Columbia University in 1993.

-He attended Dartmouth Medical School, then completed the last two years of his medical education and graduated from the University of Chicago Pritzker School of Medicine.
+He enrolled in Dartmouth Medical School before finishing his medical education at the University of Chicago Pritzker School of Medicine.